 I began the month of April in my fourth Central American country, El Salvador.
 Pamela met me there, and it may be the happiest we’ve ever been.
 We spent our days exploring ruins, browsing chaotic markets, climbing volcanoes-within-volcanoes (really!), racing down zip-lines, lazing on beaches, and just enjoying each other’s company.
 With travels like these, who in their right mind would ever want to go back to work?!

 June began with unseasonably cool weather, extending my LA hiking season by two weeks.
-Things were back to normal by mid-June, and I spent the second half of the month hiking road-tripping all over Northern Arizona.
+Temperatures were back to normal by mid-June, and I spent the second half of the month hiking road-tripping all over Northern Arizona.
 I did a Rim-to-Rim-to-Rim hike at the Grand Canyon, which may just overtake Yosemite National Park in my mind as the most beautiful place on earth.
 Photography here was a resounding success, making my 110-degree hike out of the canyon well worth the sweat and general misery.
 I also walked as far as you could along the South Rim’s Grand Canyon Village-area rim trails.
 Elsewhere in Arizona I photographed bears, bison, Navajo cliff dwellings, a petrified forest, and some of the most incredible red rock scenery on the planet – I’m talking about Monument Valley.
-Don’t miss it.
+Be sure to make it there once during your life.

 I spent the Fourth of July in and around Page, Arizona.
 The town is no great shakes but it puts on an impressive fireworks display and is the gateway to Lake Powell, which in turn is the gateway to sacred Rainbow Bridge and Navajo Mountain.
 You can only get there by boat.
 My awesome desert road trip ended on a down note when the dreaded “Check Engine” light came on as I made the long drive back to LA; whatever the problem was, it and the 100,000-mile tune-up I had performed at the same time cost me $1,900.
 I managed to visit my parents later in the month, and as it happens, I looked out the window perhaps one hour into my flight east and immediately spotted Lake Powell and Navajo Mountain, 30,000 feet below!
 The month ended on a literal and figurative high note with a butt-kicking hike to the 11,499-foot summit of San Gorgonio Mountain, the highest peak in Southern California.
 I hadn’t seen my girlfriend since May – and that epic road trip was damned expensive – but all in all, July was a great month.